Lawrence Spencer wrote 1001 Things You Can Do While You’re Dead: A Dead Person’s Guide to Living, which looks absolutely hilarious.

 On 9/10/19, after reading through some short Mozart pieces that I hadn’t been familiar with at the piano, I got to wondering if Fryderyk has any kind of relationship with his idol, or ever sees him.
 I was pleased to find myself easily getting in touch with him and able to have a clear conversation, which is still a fairly rare occurrence.

 It seems that nobody really has a relationship with Mozart or gets to talk with him these days, from what Fryderyk told me.
 He is something of a recluse (we both struggled to find the best word for his situation).
 I was surprised, since I think of Mozart as a pretty gregarious person.
 He is secluded in a kind of chamber in which he is in meditation and in communication directly with the Divine Source.
 The image of a huge column of light streaming down, cascading into him, was strong, but I can’t say I really understood this whole concept.
 It had almost a science fiction movie flavor.

 I wondered if Mozart had become almost a sort of deity himself.
-I’ve thought of him as something like that, but at the same time, the original earth-based Wolfgang seems so down to earth.
+I’ve thought of him as something like that, but at the same time, the original planet-based Wolfgang seems so down to earth.
 It’s interesting to contemplate.

 I wondered if they have any involvement with trying to help our dire situation on our dying planet.
 He said, firmly, that this is the responsibility of those who live on the planet at present, that we wanted and intended to be here and deal with this, that it is “your burden.”

 But obviously Fryderyk is involved heavily with the earth plane.

 I asked about his relationship with Liszt, having recently heard a 1955 Leslie Flint track* in which the Chopin voice spoke of his friendships with Liszt and Mendelssohn.
 What is Liszt getting himself up to lately?
 Is he still involved with us groundlings too?